Our support available to help you 24 hours a day, seven days a week. Monday-Friday: 9am to 5pm Saturday: 10am to 2pm Sunday: Closed

 Shri.
 C. P. Nair IAS (Retd.)

-Mrs. Neela Gangadharan, IAS (Retd.),1975-batch IAS officer of Kerala cadre, served as several senior positions in Govt. including Secretary, Ministry of Women and Child Development and Secretary, Department of Justice, Joint Secretary (Agriculture), Government of India, and Chief Secretary, Home Secretary, Agriculture Production Commissioner, Land revenue Commissioner and Excise Commissioner in Govt. of Kerala.
-Her international experience includes serving as Minister (Agriculture) in the Embassy of India, Rome Italy and headed a unit of Food and Agriculture Organisation (FAO), UN in Rome dealing with Agricultural policy support.
-She was the founding chairperson of the Kerala State Commission for Protection of Child Rights.
+Smt.
+Neela Gangadharan, IAS (Retd) is a 1975 batch IAS Officer of Kerala Cadre.
+She served as Chief Secretary to Government of Kerala and as Secretary in the Departments of Justice & Women and Child Development in Government of India.
+Prior to becoming Chief Secretary, she held the post of Home Secretary, Agriculture Production Commissioner and Excise Commissioner in Kerala.
+Her international experience includes serving as Minister ( Agriculture) in the Embassy of India in Rome, Italy and heading a unit of Food & Agriculture Organization ( FAO) , UN in Rome dealing with Agricultural policy support.
+She was the first Chairperson of the Kerala State Commission for Protection of Child Rights in Kerala.